mattermost/docs/source/developer/developer-setup.md

 	3. `cd src/github.com/mattermost`
 	4. `git clone https://github.com/<username>/platform.git`
 	5. `cd platform`

-6. Run unit tests on Mattermost using `make test` to confirm the installation succeeded
-7. If the tests passed, you run `make clean-docker` to clean the database, then `make run` to start Mattermost
+6. Run `make run` to start Mattermost
-8. Browse to `http://localhost:8065` to create an account.
+7. Browse to `http://localhost:8065` to create an account.
 The first account created has System Administrator privileges.
-9. You can stop Mattermost using `make stop`
+8. You can stop Mattermost using `make stop`
-10. If you want to setup for cross compilation (required for the `make package` and dependant targets) run:
+9. If you want to setup for cross compilation (required for the `make package` and dependant targets) run:
     - Note: You can skip the platform you are on because you have that target installed by default.
     - `env GOOS=windows GOARCH=amd64 go install std`
     - `env GOOS=darwin GOARCH=amd64 go install std`